angrykoala/angrykoala.github.io/blog/2025-03-13-mindfck-devlog-1/mindfck-devlog-1.md

 ### Writer

-To aid with code generation, I made a simple `Writer` struct[^writer.go].
-Nothing fancy, as this is my first project in Go:
+To aid with code generation, I made a simple `Writer` struct.[^writer.go] Nothing fancy, as this is my first project in Go:

 ```go title="writer.go"
 package bfwriter